 After a restrictive physical intervention, we give support to the child so that they can understand why it was necessary.
-Where we can, we record how the child felt about this.
+Where we can, we record how the child felt about this1.
 Where it is appropriate, we have the same sort of conversations with other children who observed what happened.
 In all cases, we will wait until the child has calmed down enough to be able to talk productively and learn from this conversation.
 If necessary, the child will be asked whether he or she has been injured so that appropriate first aid can be given.
+This also gives the child an opportunity to say whether anything inappropriate has happened in connection with the incident.